 Alcohol Consumption Laws in Trinity, TX

 You have to understand the basic rules about buying liquor in Texas.
 Beer and wine are sold Monday through Friday from 7 AM to midnight.
-On Sunday, beer and wine are sold from noon until midnight.
+Consequently, on Sunday, beer and wine sells from noon until midnight.

 On Sundays, you are allowed to drink at certain restaurants after 10 AM.
 It is also legal to drink on Sundays after 10 AM during sporting events, festivals, or wine tastings.

 An open container is an alcoholic drink that has been previously opened.
 Drivers and their passengers cannot be within reach of any open container of alcohol.
 If you are going to travel with open containers, put them in the trunk or as far back as possible.
-If you are caught with an open container, whether you’re the driver or the passenger, you can be fined up to $500.
+However, If you are caught with an open container.
+Whether you’re the driver or the passenger, you will pay a fine of up to $500.